CatCanAlsoWrite/CatCanAlsoWrite/README.md

 ## About me
 I'm CatCanAlsoWrite, now experiencing my **career shifting** and **work exchanging** life in an island in south China.

-Feel free to connect me at MerinLee@proton.me
+It's interesting to explore the world and link different mind.
+So, feel free to connect me at MerinLee@proton.me

 #### My Plan in the next 6 months